 Stay tuned -- I'll keep you posted.

-[Since this article was first published 18 April 2002, Sabre has reverted to not even requiring an e-mail address or other pseudo-password.
+[Since this article was first published and since the last update above, Sabre has again reverted to not even requiring an e-mail address or other pseudo-password.
 Complete itinerary details can once again be viewed on VirtuallyThere.com with only a record locator and the last name of any one of the passengers in the PNR.]

-[More on Whats's in a PNR? and How to request your own travel records.]
+[More on What's in a PNR? and How to request your own travel records.]

 [Disclosure: I am a paid affiliate of Airtreks.com, which subscribes to the Amadeus, Sabre, and Galileo CRS's.]

 Prev | Next | Index of Articles | Practical Nomad Home Page